 We compare throughput, i.e., the amount of work done per second, of the distinct implementations of one-to-many data transformations.
-Throughput is expressed as the ratio of source records transformed per second and it is computed by measuring the response time of data transformation that consists of reading the input table, transforming it and materializing the output table.
+Throughput is expressed as the ratio of source records transformed per second and it is computed by measuring the response time of a data transformation that consists of reading the input table, transforming it and materializing the output table.
 All the timings reported were obtained with logging disabled.

 In the first experiment, we intended to test the raw performance of the mapper operator for the three distinct implementations.
-The results depicted on Figure 4 shows that one-to-many data transformations implemented with the mapper operator is more than 2 times better than table functions over DBX, which is the best alternative using RDBMSs.
-Since the amount I/O incurred by all the systems is similar, even considering the overhead of the RDBMSs by comparison with XXL, we conjecture that one-to-many data transformations implemented as mappers running inside the RDBMS are very efficient.
+The results depicted in Figure 6 show that one-to-many data transformations implemented with the mapper operator are more than two times better than table functions over DBX, which is the best alternative using RDBMSs.
+Since the amount of I/O incurred by all the systems is similar, even considering the overhead of the RDBMSs by comparison with XXL, we conjecture that one-to-many data transformations implemented as mappers running inside the RDBMS are very efficient.
 We also considered the implementations using stored procedures.
-However, it turns out that the perfor-
+However, it turns out that the performance is quite poor because logging cannot be disabled during their execution.